Peoria, Ohio: Origins

-Largely because of the railroad station and the post office established there in 1872, Peoria quickly became a commercial center, featuring stores, churches, warehouses, hotels, small businesses—including a barber shop and a mill—and a public school.
+Largely because of the railroad station and the post office established there in 1872, Peoria quickly became a commercial center, featuring stores, churches, warehouses, hotels, small businesses—including a barber shop and a mill—a grange hall and a public school.
 The population of the village was estimated at 150 in 1910.

 Peoria today

 The commercial enterprises of the past in Peoria no longer exist.
 The school and the churches are also gone.
-With the closing of the post office in 1967, the community became primarily residential, with commerce flowing to nearby Raymond and Marysville.
-Population today is estimated to be roughly the same as in 1910—around 150.
+With the closing of the post office in 1967, followed by the abandonment of the Erie-Lackawanna rail line (formerly the A&GW) in the early 1970s, the community became primarily residential, with commerce flowing to nearby Raymond, Broadway, and Marysville.